apache/incubator-heron/website/content/docs/developers/topologies.md

 ```

-Once the the components and the grouping are specified, the topology can be built.
+Once the components and the grouping are specified, the topology can be built.

 ```java
 HeronTopology topology = builder.createTopology();